How To Polish Your Car by Hand (Step-By-Step Guide)

 How long does it take to polish a car by hand?

-It’s hard to tell, but if you’ll do a 2-step paint correction (compound and polish), you’ll need at least 3-4 hours for each step.
-So, it’ll take around 7-8 hours to polish your car, and a lot of elbow grease.
+It’s hard to tell, but if you do a 2-step paint correction (compound and polish), you’ll need at least 3-4 hours for each step.
+So, it’ll take around 7-8 hours to polish your car and a lot of elbow grease.

 How much money do I need to polish my car by hand?

-Should I polish a car by hand or by using machine polisher?
+Should I polish a car by hand or by using a machine polisher?

 There’s no definitive answer, but you’ll get much better and quicker results if you use a dedicated machine polisher.

-Also, make sure to check my eleven tips and tricks to get even better polishing results.
-I wrote them for machine polishing, but most of them can apply to hand polishing too.
+Also, make sure to check my eleven car polishing tips and tricks.
+I wrote them for machine polishing, but most of them can be applied to hand polishing too.